qianchen92/CryptoBook/chapters/ResearchPlan.typ

 - @AC:ZCYW23: Generic framework for constructing $Sigma$-protocol from non-interactive VSS protocols.
 - @PKC:PanWag22: Lattice-based signature scheme with tight security against adaptive corruption.
   - In this paper, their main contribution is to give a construction of a dual-mode trapdoor commitment.

+#pagebreak()
+== Lattice-based efficient PRF (Ongoing)
+- @EC:BanPeiRos12: Lattice-based PRF construction based on the hardness of the Learning with Errors problem.

+== Basic constructions

+- OK...This result is based on the learning with rounding problem.

+=== Synthesizer

+- De-randomization of $LWE$ instances.
+  - $LWR$ problem?

+#pagebreak()

+== Lattice-based vector commitment schemes (Ongoing)

+=== Intuitions

+The $Sigma$-protocol given by @AC:ZCYW23 is a very good candidate for constructing a vector commitment scheme.

+#pagebreak()

+== PSI protocols (Ongoing)

+=== References
+- @EC:vBaPu24: A PSI protocol based on the hardness of DDH problem.

+#pagebreak()

+== Tightly-secure Multi-User Signatures in the quantum random oracle model (Ongoing)

+=== References
+- @PKC:PanWag22: Lattice-based signature scheme with tight security against adaptive corruption.

+== Open problem:

+Give a proof in the quantum random oracle model.